ArtikusHG/Mull-OLEDDark/README.md

 # Ironfox-OLEDDark (previously Mull-OLEDDark)
+Mull is no longer maintained, this now uses Ironfox as the base.
+All releases starting from 134.0.1 are Ironfox-based.

 Since Firefox mobile (and thus, all of its forks) don't officially support an OLED dark theme, I decided to take matter into my own hands, and made a simple script that decompiles the apk, changes two lines in the resources to change the color scheme, and rebuilds the apk.
 This is an attempt to automate the entire process - this action will run every 24 hours, and if it finds a new build of Mull, it will download it, patch it, and publish a release.

 # Why not build Ironfox from source?